Getting to the Quartier des spectacles

 Parking in the Quartier

-You can park on the surrounding streets, in accordance with the restrictions in effect, or at indoor and outdoor paid parking lots.
+You can park your car in the streets surrounding the Quartier des Spectacles, according to the regulations in effect, or in the indoor and outdoor paid parking lots.